Geography Intent

 Geography and fundamental British Values and SMSC

 Spiritual, Moral, Social and Cultural Development – links may be made with Religious Education as well as children being encouraged to reflect on their place within the world and its’ history.
-Through discussion about past events and events happening in the world around us children are encouraged to consider their responsibilities to the world and how their actions (like the actions of others) could have an impact – positive or negative.
-Discussions and exploration of topics encourage children to understand other people’s points of views and this skill can positively impact on a child’s social skill and understanding.
-We seek to broaden children’s horizons by igniting in them a passion for the world and its rich history.
-This is particularly supported by the range of rich, hands on experiences offered to children.
-(Themed days, visitors, school trips).
+Through discussion about both past and more recent events, children are encouraged to consider their responsibilities to the world and how their actions (like the actions of others) could have an impact – positive or negative.
+An example of this is through our Picture News assemblies.
+Discussions and exploration through debates encourage children to understand other people’s perspectives and viewpoints.
+In addition, links with our English curriculum have also been made where pupils discuss the heritage of authors linked to their class reader, to allow them to build a sense of community and links to the world around them.

 Geography Curriculum planning

-In year 4 children investigate the water cycle, the weather and climate and understand why the weather changes and what impacts the weather.
-They learn to understand why we have seasons and why the world’s weather changes.
-They explore the rivers and canals, thinking about what impacts the waterways have on the lives of people, they do a local study on Ironbridge, the canal network and the black country.
-In year 4 our geographers look into South America (Brazil) they investigate how Brazil is different to the UK, where in the world Brazil is, what life is like there and explore the importance of protecting the Amazon rainforest.
+In year 4, children investigate the water cycle, the weather and its affects on individuals and the climate.
+Pupils’ conduct their own fieldwork linked to rainfall.
+They learn to understand why we have seasons and why the world’s weather changes, linking to real-life events including flash flooding and heatwaves in the UK.
+They explore rivers and canals, thinking about what impacts the waterways have on the lives of people.
+Pupils are able to discover the local canal network and conduct fieldwork.
+In year 4, our geographers focus on the continent of South America (Brazil).
+They investigate how Brazil is different to the UK, create a collage of place, explore what life is like using a range of secondary sources and conclude by evaluating the importance of protecting the Amazon rainforest.

 Equal opportunities

 All children at Birches have equal access to the Geography Curriculum, regardless of their gender, socio-economic background, ethnicity or special educational needs.
-In advance to this, teaching will take into account the age, ability, readiness, and cultural backgrounds of children and those with English as an additional language] to ensure that all can fully access geography education provision.
+Additionally, teaching will take into account the age, ability, readiness, and cultural backgrounds of children and those with English as an additional language to ensure that all pupils can fully access the geography education provision.
 There will be purposeful differentiation and drawing on the expertise from the subject leader and teachers.

 Geography Impact

-At Birches we aim to teach our children an understanding of the environments, places and people.
-An understanding of how diverse our world is and teach them about their local area and the wider community.
-Outcomes in books, evidence a broad and balanced Geographical curriculum and demonstrate the children’s acquisition of identified key knowledge.
+At Birches, we aim to teach our children an understanding of their local and wider environments, places and people.
+We explore the importance of diversity both in our local area and globally.
+Outcomes in books evidence a broad and balanced Geographical curriculum and demonstrate the children’s acquisition of identified key knowledge.
 Children review the agreed successes at the end of every session and are actively encouraged to identify their own target areas, with support from their teachers.
-Children also record what they have learned comparative to their starting points at the end of every topic.
+The use of their unit overviews, allows pupils to independently identify the disciplinary and substantive knowledge concepts to allow them to develop their skills as independent Geographers.

-Emphasis is placed on analytical thinking and questioning which helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-Through this study pupils learn to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
-We want our teaching to have an impact where children are curious, and have an interest and inquisitiveness to find out more about our planet, we want them to become better geographers.
+Emphasis is placed on analytical thinking and questioning which helps pupils gain coherent knowledge and understanding of Britain’s past and that of the wider world.
+Through this study, pupils learn to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+We want our teaching to have an impact where children are curious and have an interest and inquisitiveness to find out more about our planet, we want them to become better geographers.